japjotsingh1508/resqpaws/README.md

 - 🐶 View a map of reported strays in real-time
 - 🤝 Connect with nearby volunteers and shelters
 - 💬 Communication tools for coordination
-- 📦 Donation management and supply requests
+- 📦 Adoption management
-- 📊 Admin dashboard with analytics and animal tracking
+- 📊 Admin dashboard with analytics,report tracking and first aid

 ---